 Cambridge Econometrics, working with Deloitte, EY, KPMG, and PwC — all four Big Four — modelled a specific fiscal shift across all 27 EU member states.
 Right now, about 51% of EU tax revenue comes from labour.
 About 6% comes from pollution and resource use.
 So we’ve accidentally built a system where it’s expensive to employ people and cheap to trash the planet.
 (If you did this on purpose you’d be a Bond villain.)

 The results: GDP 1.6% higher.
-Employment 3.0% higher — six million more jobs.
+Employment 3.0% higher, meaning six million more jobs across the EU.
 CO2 emissions down 7.1%.
 EU fossil fuel imports drop by €56 billion.
 All within five years.

-Six million jobs.
-GDP up.
-Emissions down.
-Budget-neutral.
-Backed by all four Big Four.
+Six million jobs across a continent isn’t transformative on its own.
+But this is one policy shift, budget-neutral, modelled by Cambridge Econometrics, backed by all four Big Four.
 And basically nobody I talk to has heard of it.

-Maybe this isn’t the final answer.
-But it proves that when people throw their hands up and say there’s no credible path forward, they’re wrong.
+This isn’t the final answer.
+But the core idea, taxing bad stuff rather than good people, proves that when people throw their hands up and say there’s no credible path forward, they’re wrong.
 There’s a plan on the table with numbers that add up.
 The barrier isn’t knowledge.
 It’s coordination.

 Getting governments, companies, unions, and regulators to agree on something this big has always been a nightmare.
 Tax is connected to welfare.
 Welfare is connected to property law.
 Property is connected to trade.
 Pull one thread, whole sweater.